Traveling Solo in NYC

-- Minetta Tavern (Keith McNally's celeb-heavy restaurant is Old World and intimate.)
+- Minetta Tavern (Keith McNally's celeb-heavy, old-world restaurant)

-- Brooklyn Farmacy (Retro ice cream parlor has spinning stools at the soda fountain.)
+- Brooklyn Farmacy (retro ice cream parlor with spinning stools at the soda fountain)

-- Diner (Good music and strong drinks packed with artists, musicians, hipsters.)
+- Diner (good music and strong drinks for artists, musicians, hipsters)

-- Cafe Luxembourg (Uptown brasserie for well-heeled set, Ladies love to lunch.)
+- Cafe Luxembourg (uptown brasserie for well-heeled set, where ladies love to lunch)